advancedresearch/the_century_of_satire/chronology.md

 - Inspirational goddesses of literature, science, and the arts
 - Used as inspiration in establishment of the institution [Mouseion](#mouseion)
+- Number and names of the Muses differed by region
+- Standardized to nine in the [Classical period](#classical-greece)
 - Wikipedia: https://en.wikipedia.org/wiki/Muses

 ### Mouseion